arnaudgallou/plume/README.md

   information from tabular data.

-- `PlumeQuarto`: class extending `Plume` that allows you to push or update author metadata in the yaml header of a Quarto file.
-The generated yaml complies with [Quarto’s author and affiliations schemas](https://quarto.org/docs/journals/authors.html).
+- `PlumeQuarto`: class extending `Plume` that allows you to push or update author metadata in the YAML header of a Quarto file.
+The generated YAML complies with [Quarto’s author and affiliations schemas](https://quarto.org/docs/journals/authors.html).

 ## Installation